Zain-Saiyed/FoodVaganza-Serverless-Restaurant-table-reservation-application-using-GCP-AWS/README.md

 # FoodVaganza - Serverless Restaurant table reservation application

-A serverless Restaurant Table Reservation App for Halifax restaurants, on cloud using GCP & AWS services, for scalability, security, and cost-efficiency.
+A serverless Restaurant Table Reservation App for Halifax restaurants, on the cloud, using GCP & AWS services, for scalability, security, and cost-efficiency.
 Featuring Customer, Partner, and Admin apps with modules for Sign Up & Login, Reservations, Chatbot, and innovative components like dual deployment, email notifications, and regular data refresh.

 Cloud Deployment Model: **Multi-Cloud** [AWS, GCP]